You're here: Home > Exhibitions

 Opening 6.00pm Thursday 11 September 2014

-Lesa Farrant's work in clay explores her fascination with detritus in our natural environment.
-Using plastic, rubbish and found objects from the beach in Port Willunga in South Australia, she moulds and casts porcelain to make plant-like forms to represent the unnatural looking natural.
+Lesa Farrant's solo exhibition Scantlings explores her fascination with detritus in the natural environment.
+Using plastic, rubbish and found objects taken from Port Willunga Beach, Farrant casts porcelain into moulds made from these found objects to create plant-like forms that represent the unnatural looking natural.

 Canberra Potters' Society Award Exhibition